 Forest fires are thankfully a rare occurrence in our partnerships.
-But a prolonged period of dry weather in Peru have meant that for the first time in ten years, they are putting the forest at risk.
+But a prolonged period of dry weather in Peru has meant that for the first time in ten years, they are putting the forest at risk.

 Fire is often used to clear land for growing crops but when vegetation is tinder-dry, it can get out of control.
 Recently these fires took hold in neighbouring communities and some have spread to villages in our Asháninka partnership.